 [BLACK-CRESTED TITMOUSE]

 Baeolophus atricristatus Status: No accepted records.
-Taxonomy: This species and Tufted Titmouse (B. bicolor) were recently split as full species; they differ genetically although there is a stable and narrow hybrid zone in east-central Texas (Banks et al 2002).
-Three subspecies are recognized from central Texas south to northern Mexico (Gill et al 2022).
-Comments: Details […]
+Taxonomy: This species and Tufted Titmouse (B. bicolor) were split as full species based on genetic differences and a presumed stable and narrow hybrid zone in east-central Texas (Banks et al 2002).
+However, a recent proposal to lump the two has been filed based on new genomic studies and […]